CyberFlameGO/svnpython/Doc/library/code.rst

    Write a prompt and read a line.
 The returned line does not include the trailing newline.
 When the user enters the EOF key sequence, :exc:`EOFError` is raised.
-   The base implementation uses the built-in function :func:`raw_input`; a subclass may replace this with a different implementation.
+   The base implementation reads from ``sys.stdin``; a subclass may replace this with a different implementation.